Intermediate

 // app/posts/[id]/page.tsx

-// => Full post detail page (direct access)
+// => Full post detail page (accessed directly or on refresh)

 export default function PostDetailPage({